What is rubella?

 How common is rubella?

 Rubella is now rarely seen in countries where rubella vaccination is part of their routine immunisation programme.
 In countries that do not have immunisation programmes in place, rubella continues to be a mild childhood illness that may even pass un-noticed.
-The major burden is congenital rubella syndrome and its devastating effects to the unborn foetus.
+The major burden is congenital rubella syndrome and its devastating effects to the unborn fetus.

 How is rubella spread?